Phelps and Gorham Purchase: Holland Land Purchase

 Morris sold additional land in December 1792 and in February and July 1793 to the Holland Land Company, an unincorporated syndicate formed by Willem Willink and thirteen other Dutch bankers.
 The bankers hired American trustees in the United States to take title to the land, because New York state law made it illegal for them to own the property directly.
 Robert Morris prevailed upon the New York Legislature to repeal that ordinance, which it did shortly thereafter, as it was eager to have the lands developed into settlements.

 The investors of the Holland Land Company could in a worst-case scenario resell their property, i.e. the right to purchase aboriginal land.
-The investors expected a significant profit if they could obtain clear title from the Iroquois and sell unencumbered parcels of land.
+The investors expected a significant profit if they could obtain clear title from the Haudenosaunee and sell unencumbered parcels of land.
 They organized a council at Big Tree in the summer of 1797.
-The council was attended by the Iroquois sachems, Robert Morris, James Wadsworth (who represented the federal government), and Joseph Ellicott, who represented the Holland Land Company.
+The council was attended by the Haudenosaunee sachems, Robert Morris, James Wadsworth (who represented the federal government), and Joseph Ellicott, who represented the Holland Land Company.
 The Europeans and Americans found Red Jacket, chief of the Seneca, very difficult to negotiate with.
 The Dutch gave presents to the influential women of the tribes, and offered generous payments to several other chiefs to influence their cooperation.
-They offered the Iroquois about 200,000 acres in return as reservations for the tribes.
+They offered the Haudenosaunee about 200,000 acres in return as reservations for the tribes.
 The result was the Treaty of Big Tree.

 In 1802, the Holland Land Company opened its sales office in Batavia, managed by surveyor and agent Joseph Ellicott.
 The office remained open until 1846 when the company was finally dissolved.
 The Company granted some plots of land to persons with the condition that they establish improvements, such as inns and taverns, to encourage growth.
 The building that housed the Holland Land Office still exists; it is operated as a museum dedicated to the Holland Purchase and is designated a National Historic Landmark.